 We strongly encourage parents to make regular inspections of their children’s hair to detect occurrences of pediculosis.
 If you find head lice or their eggs in your children’s hair, please notify your child’s teacher.
 Information sheets on head lice are available from the school office.
 When a case is detected in a classroom, then usually all parents with children in that class will be notified of the occurrence, and requested to check their children’s hair.
 Head lice are highly infectious so children may be sent home for treatment.

-The Health Room is located in the school office and is a short term treatment room only.
 Children who become ill at school are sent home after the parent/caregiver or emergency contact person has been notified to collect them.

 If your child has had a stomach upset, they must stay away at home for at least 24 hours from the last symptoms of this.
 If you are unsure whether or not to send your child to school due to an illness, feel free to contact the school office or speak with your doctor.